jeffries/left-fin/README.md

 # Nemo: Personal Financial Manager

 Nemo helps individuals manage their finances.
-It has some handy features, including:
+It will have some handy features, including:
 - Multiple account support
 - Tracking money owed by or to you
-- Multiple currency support\
+- Multiple currency support.
 - Budgeting

 This project is split into two components: `nemo` and `marlin`; these are the backend and frontend, respectively, and are written in Python and JavaScript, respectively.